Raffles Medical Group: Corporate affairs

-Financial performance

-RMG started out as a two-clinic practice in 1976 under its founders.
+RMG started as a two-clinic practice in 1976 under its founders.
 In 2009, their revenue grew 8.9% to S$218 million, while profit after tax increased by 20% to S$38 million.
 The Group's profits continue to grow through the financial year of 2010, reaching S$311 million in 2012.

-Corporate culture
+For the first half of 2025 ended 30 Jun, RMG posted a net profit of S$32.1 million for its first half ended Jun 30, up 4.8 per cent from S$30.6 million in the same period a year prior.

+Group Practice Model

-RMG is an integrated private healthcare provider in Singapore based on the Group Practice Model.
-Full-time doctors practice exclusively and adhere to protocols and fee schedules set by the hospital.
+RMG's medical practice is based on the Group Practice Model, in which its full-time doctors are governed by policies and fee schedules set by the hospital.
+Recently the Singapore Ministry of Health issued benchmarks for fees, which Raffles claims it will follow.

 Charitable causes

 RMG's humanitarian arm, Asian Medical Foundation (AMF), is a non-profit organisation was started in 2003 to offer medical expertise in areas with poor access to health care services.
 AMF sent its first relief mission to Aceh on 26 December to assist in the 2004 Asian tsunami crisis.
 AMF also sent medical aid to the earthquake victims in Nias, Indonesia and Pakistan in 2005.